Short Interest in Sika AG (OTCMKTS:SXYAY) Increases By 264.8%

-Sika AG (OTCMKTS:SXYAY – Get Rating) was the recipient of a significant increase in short interest in the month of November.
+Sika AG (OTCMKTS:SXYAY – Get Rating) was the target of a significant increase in short interest in the month of November.
 As of November 15th, there was short interest totalling 38,300 shares, an increase of 264.8% from the October 31st total of 10,500 shares.
-Based on an average trading volume of 382,400 shares, the short-interest ratio is presently 0.1 days.
+Based on an average trading volume of 382,400 shares, the short-interest ratio is currently 0.1 days.

 Sika Company Profile